About the Data

 Oil & gas projects have many adverse effects beyond greenhouse gas emissions.
 They can trigger or exacerbate violent conflicts and harm communities and the environment.
 Local communities protest projects or challenge them in court.
 Oil & gas projects can quickly turn into a reputational risk for their financial backers, such as banks, investors and insurers.

-GOGEL links listed companies to reputational risk projects that fall within one or more of 4 reputational risk categories: (1) social harm; (2) environmental destruction; (3) conflict/violence; and (4) litigation.
+GOGEL links companies to reputational risk projects that fall within one or more of 4 reputational risk categories: (1) social harm; (2) environmental destruction; (3) conflict/violence; and (4) litigation.
 Information on reputational risk projects comes from Urgewald’s extensive network of partner organizations.
-The reputational risk projects are linked to the companies listed with quantitative data on GOGEL, although other companies can also have stakes in the projects.
+The reputational risk projects are linked to the companies listed with quantitative data on GOGEL, but other companies can also have stakes in the projects.
 The list of reputational risk projects is not conclusive and is updated regularly.

 Sources